 Shared infrastructure to lower costs

-Effortless Ongoing maintenance and updates
+Effortless ongoing maintenance and updates

-Configuration can be done while leaving the underlying codebase unchanged
+Application configuration can be done while leaving the underlying codebase unchanged

-Server / Data Center Location
+Data Center Location

 American companies selling their cloud solutions that have their offerings deployed in data centers inside the United States have to overcome the fear of the USA Patriot ACT and its impact on non-American corporations.
 With all of the recent controversy about the National Security Agency (NSA) spying on foreign and domestic citizens, this fear become more legitimate.
 The concern is that the ACT would provide the U.S. government with unfettered access to a company’s employee data.
 European, Asian, and Canadian data privacy rules are concerned about US surveillance of data crossing international boundaries.
-Section 217 of the PATRIOT act permits government interception of the "communications of a computer trespasser" if the owner of a "protected computer" authorized that surveillance.
-It is this very essence of the Patriot Act that tends to push many CIO’s outside the United States to strongly consider On-Premise solutions or Cloud providers within their own country since this potential intrusion of privacy is real.
+Section 217 of the PATRIOT Act permits government interception of the "communications of a computer trespasser" if the owner of a "protected computer" authorized that surveillance.
+It is this very essence of the Patriot Act that tends to push some CIO’s outside the United States to strongly consider either On-Premise solutions or Cloud providers within their own country since this potential intrusion of privacy is real.

 Integration with Other Systems

 Integration should be another important factor in your evaluation of Cloud and On-Premise systems.
 In order to gain maximum efficiency, both delivery models require a connection to 3rd party applications in which data needs to be shared.
 The most common integrations are to benefit insurance carriers, payroll providers and/or a best of breed talent management system such as ATS (Applicant Tracking System), LMS (Learning Management System) or Performance Management solutions.
-These integrations are typically at risk when a system is in sync with another system and a new version or feature is released.
+These integrations are typically at risk when a system is in sync with another system and then a new version or feature is released.
 Both On-Premise and Cloud solutions would potentially be at risk to ensure that the integration remains in Sync.

-There are two ways to eliminate the risk and high maintenance of integrating systems:
+At present, we are aware of two ways to eliminate the risk and high maintenance of integrating systems:

-Select a single cloud vendor that offers a full Suite of solutions (ATS, HRIS, Payroll, Financials, TLM)
+Select a single (Cloud or On-Premise) vendor that offers a full suite of solutions (ATS, HRIS, Payroll, Financials, TLM).

-Subscribe to a PaaS (Platform as a Service) provider
+Select one or more different solutions a solution anchored to a PaaS (Platform as a Service) provider

 What makes PaaS different from SaaS (Software as a Service) is that PaaS providers allow 3rd party vendors to leverage its cloud infrastructure and build on its platform.
-As an example, Workday is a SaaS provider which offers a Suite of Cloud-based solutions, which they control.
-Salesforce is a PaaS provider who allow 3rd party providers to build their application on their platform and allow customers to pick and choose a single vendor or several vendors without the concern of having to integrate these systems.
-Learn more about PaaS and the impact it has on HR Professionals (this can be an link to my 5 minute PPT session for PaaS.)
+As an example, Workday is a SaaS provider which offers a suite of Cloud-based solutions, which they control.
+Salesforce is a PaaS provider that allows 3rd party providers to build their unique application on their platform.
+This allows the customer to pick and choose a single application or several application from different vendors without the concern of having to integrate all these systems.
+To learn more about PaaS and the impact it has on HR Professionals {Add unique URL Address}

-BC - Let’s link to blog until you can do this – Okay MM

 Budget Considerations

 When planning for your investment, we find that Cloud solutions have lower upfront investment costs with standard subscription agreements, which can vary from three to five years.
 It is our opinion that the normal life cycle for businesses to replace their HRIS, Payroll or Talent Management technology solutions is seven to ten years.
-So just like purchasing vs. renting a house, there may be financial advantages to choosing an On-premise over Cloud solution, so you should consult with your Finance Team to better understand the financial implications for each option, including one time License fee vs. on-going monthly charges and the ability to capitalize the investment.
+So just like purchasing vs. renting a house, there may be financial advantages to choosing an On-premise solution over a Cloud solution, so you should consult with your Finance Team to better understand the financial implications for each option, including one time License fee vs. on-going monthly charges and the ability to capitalize the investment.